 How Long Should Your Notice Period Be?
 (2020 Update)

 When you resign from your job, you may want to leave immediately and never come back.
 But before you pack up your things and walk out for good, you should always check if you need to provide notice, and how long for.
+Notice periods vary depending on your Award and terms of employment.
+The general standard notice period is two weeks, though many contracts require four weeks’ notice.
 Whether you want to avoid awkwardness or haven’t had the greatest experience with your employer, leaving suddenly and abruptly isn’t just unprofessional – it may also be illegal.

 Providing notice means that your employer will have time to find your replacement, and you’ll have time to wind everything up.
 You’ll also increase your chances of leavings things on a good note and carrying a glowing reference with you for future job applications.
 In this article, we’ll discuss what notice periods are and provide a guide on how long they should be.